 Since the release of Key of Sea, I have continually been amazed (and astonished) at the positive response it has received by so many fans and other artists.
 Many of the songs from that album have gone on to win awards, accolades, be included in films, used for dance competitions, wedding music – just to name a few things.I have also been so lucky to meet so many other talented artists as well.

 Apparently I found my place in music.

 After that album release, I wrote many single tracks as I continued to discover my own sound and style.
 I wrote the song “Fly Away”, which honestly was one of the easier songs I had written to that point, and yet has gained so much In popularity I am continually completely blown away.
 Nothing will cease to amaze me.
-That song went from being used in a few random indie films, to winning three 1 st places prizes on ourstage.com, a 1 st place prize in the Swan Lake Moving Image and Music Awards, to being used as the promo song for the 2009 World Volleyball Championships on NBC Universal Sports (you can watch the nbc promo here).
+That song went from being used in a few random indie films, to winning three 1 st places prizes on ourstage.com, a 1 st place prize in the Swan Lake Moving Image and Music Awards, to being used as the promo song for the 2009 World Volleyball Championships on NBC Universal Sports.

 The year after my CD release was full of concerts and collaborations.
 I performed to a sold-out show in Bellevue, Salt Lake City, Idaho Falls, as well as in my hometown of Seattle (and got to perform at my old stomping grounds at Benaroya Hall).